 Risk Factors for Cataracts

-It is possible to develop cataracts with or without the risk factors listed below.
-However, the more risk factors you have, the greater your likelihood of developing cataracts.
-Ask your healthcare provider what you can do to reduce your risk of developing cataracts.
+You can get this eye problem with or without the risks below.
+But the more you have, the greater your chances are.
+Ask your doctor what you can do to lower your risk.

-The most common risk factor for cataracts is age.
-Approximately half of all Americans between the ages of 65 and 75 have cataracts.
+This is the most common risk.
+About half of all people between the ages of 65 and 75 have this eye problem.

-Cataracts are not common in children.
-However, some children are born with or develop cataracts due to birth defect, inborn errors of metabolism, chromosomal abnormalities (such as Down's syndrome), prenatal infection, or other reasons.
+This eye problem is not common in children.
+But some children are born with or get cataracts due to problems at birth, metabolism or chromosome problems, infection, or other reasons.

 Cataracts in adults.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T116240/Cataracts-in-adults.
 Updated November 28, 2016.
 Accessed May 10, 2017.